theon/theon.github.com/content/pages/about.md

 # About Me

 I'm a developer with a background in Java.
-These days I work in a Labs team as an all-purpose server-side developer which is pretty awesome because I get to play around with lots of different tech every day, rather than always programming the in the same language.
+These days I work in a Labs team at [Net-A-Porter](http://www.net-a-porter.com) as an all-purpose server-side developer which is pretty awesome because I get to play around with lots of different tech every day.

 # About this blog